zxbodya/reactive-widgets/readme.md

 ### PHP server demo that will use implemented widgets

-example is in php folder, to try it:
+example is in public folder, to try it:

 1. `composer install` install dependencies, using composer
 2. start php built in server `php -S 127.0.0.1:4000`